 About our leather

 Renowned as one of the most environmentally friendly methods, vegetable tanning eliminates all harsh chemicals and preservatives in the tanning process.
 Instead, the vegetable tannins originate from organic materials such as chestnut, oak and tree bark, producing its unique natural colouring.
 This leather is strong and resilient and will build up a beautiful patina that is individual to each dog over time.
+This will include the colour darkening which will happen quicker if the leather gets wet regularly.

 Looking after your collar and lead